Catherine is a marketing & e-commerce specialist. She enjoys writing articles that help businesses improve their customer service strategies.

 Aubeeluck explains how this applies to their law firm.
 “We have regular clients who are happy with our legal services, whether personal injury, family affairs, or property-related.
 They usually refer us to clients who need legal services we can offer.
 Therefore, it pays to ask clients or customers if they’d be willing to recommend your company to others.”

 Suppose you run an order processing company and seek to improve your customer service in retail.
-Asking customers if they'll recommend your business shows if they are satisfied with your products and services.
+Asking customers if they’ll recommend your business shows if they are satisfied with your products and services.
 It also reveals how your brand resonates with your target market.
-In that case, these customer insights motivate you to improve your business.
+In that case, these customer insights motivate you to improve your business and strengthen customer loyalty by acting on the feedback you collect.

 CSAT is the most important KPI.
 It’s crucial to run CSAT surveys to understand customer needs, improve offerings, and enhance relationships.
 After all, customer satisfaction is key to business profitability, growth, and success.